Editing platform settings¶

 Use the Config map drop-down menu to select the

-Unless you want to configure global environment variables, please ignore the other entries in the Config maps and Namespace drop-downs.
-They impact the underlying Kubernetes system, so making changes to them may have unintended consequences or cause the platform to behave unpredictably.
+Unless you are configuring global environment variables, do not change the other entries in the Config maps and Namespace drop-downs.
+They impact the underlying Kubernetes system, so making changes to them can have unintended consequences or cause the platform to behave unpredictably.